FarahWe/Eduardo-Farah/README.md

 </div>

-## Sobre mim
+## About Me

-Eu sou um desenvolvedor React Native com experiência em desenvolvimento de aplicativos para iOS e Android.
-Eu amo aprender novas tecnologias e criar soluções inovadoras para problemas complexos.
+I'm a React Native developer with iOS and Android app development experience.
+I love learning new technologies and creating innovative solutions to complex problems.

-## Habilidades
+## Skills

 - React Native
 - React